 Understanding your logo file formats can be confusing!
-The most important thing is having a beautiful, high-quality design which you can use to show off your brand.
+The most important thing is having a beautiful, high-quality design that you can use to show off your brand.
 Right?

 Have you ever found that your logo doesn’t look great when you send it to print, or it appears pixelated when you see it on your website and social media?
 Chances are the file format used wasn’t suitable for the specific purposes.
 There are various file types for a logo that we’ll cover in this guide.
 Cutting out the jargon and getting straight to the point to teach you everything you need to know about your logo.
 Whether you need to send files to your designer or want to use them yourself.
 By the time you’ve read this, you’ll be ready to show off your logo the right way!